microsoft/FluidFramework/experimental/dds/tree/README.md

 ### Listening to changes to the tree

 SharedTree exposes an `EditCommitted` event which fires whenever local or remote edits are applied to the tree.
 Beware!
 This API has a severe pitfall.
 It is not guaranteed that the edit provided by `EditCommitted` is the most recent edit in the tree's edit log.
-This is because local edits are always considered to most recent in the log, but there might be remote edits from other clients which are _sequenced before_ but _discovered after_ the local edits.
+This is because local edits are always considered to be most recent in the log, but there might be remote edits from other clients which are _sequenced before_ but _discovered after_ the local edits.
 Therefore, code which is using the `EditId` of the edit provided by `EditCommitted` to query the `LogViewer` requires very careful attention and is prone to bugs.

 You are _strongly_ encouraged to use a `Checkout` instead which provides a cleaner and safer API for listening to changes to the tree.
 See "Use a Checkout" below for more information.